exakat/exakat/docs/Rules.rst

        function foo(&$o) {
            $o->name = 'b';
        }

+       // $o is assigned inside the function : it must be called with a &, or the object won't make it out of the foo3 scope function foo3(&$o) {
+           $o = new stdClass;
+       }

        $array = array($object);
        foreach($array as &$o) { // No need to make this a reference